ShadAdman/wakem-ai/README.md

 The "Set it and Forget it" mode.
 Starts a background process that periodically checks your active project and ensures the models are warmed up without manual intervention.

 ### What's Next?
-- `wakem recap`: Daily Recap (reports a summary of your last work by scanning git changes).
+- `wakem recap`: Daily Recap (reports a summary of your last work by scanning git changes.
+You can also provide this summery to the models as a warmup plan).
 - `wakem sch`: Schedule warming up (set recurring schedules like `EVERY_DAY` at a specific time or trigger `ON_STARTUP` to ensure readiness upon boot).

 ---